algosup/2022-Project-Artificial-Intelligence-Group-B/Documents/Technical.md

 ## 2. Solutions

 ### a.
-Current or Existing Solution / Design
+Existing Solution

-That exists many AI capable to detect the language of a conversation between English and French.
-If we take for example Siri, Alexa, or Google Traduction all of them can detect the language spoken by the user.
-The big difference between many of them and our AI is that they are capable to detect the language only if the user configured the device with his voice.
+Many AIs can detect the language of a conversation between English and French.
+If we take, for example, Siri, Alexa, or Google Traduction, all of them can detect the language spoken by the user.
+The big difference between many of them and our AI is that they can only detect the language if the user previously configured the device with his voice.

 ### b.
-Suggested or Proposed Solution / Design
+Suggested Solution

-We want to use Arduino to put our AI in and connect it to a light.
-The AI would take images as input and output the language.
-Those images would be spectrograms of the conversation.
+We initially wanted to have our AI in an Arduino Nano BLE and use the Arduino's LEDs.
+But after looking at the size of applications like Keras' InceptionV3, we decided that it would be too complicated to make a good neural network fit in the memory.

+We don't use Google Collab as GPUs are often not available.
+We can't let training run overnight.
+The size of our google drive limits our dataset size.

+We could pre-process data as they are loaded, using CSV and Pandas.
+But this makes it hard to work with Keras DataGenerator.

 ### c.
-Alternate Solutions / Designs
+Retained Solutions

+We decided to use a more powerful Raspberry Pi 3.
+We will record sound over a 10s period, then convert this WAV to an image using a MEL spectrogram.
+Finally, AI would take the image as input and output a probability of it being English or French.

+We use Tensorflow and Keras python library to train and run our model.
+These are popular libraries that we are taught in class.

+We train our model in Kaggle so that we can use TPUs and unlimited size Dataset.

+To process and load the images, we will make the conversion using a Miltiprocess.Pool to go faster, and once they are processed, we upload the image to a Kaggle dataset.
+We will use Keras DataGenerator FlowFromDirectory to load all the images before training.

 <br>